bhopals/essential-english/03-Notes-Grammatically-Correct-Anne-Stilman.md

   - The error of focusing on the wrong noun is liklier to happen if other words intervene between the subject and the verb.
   - Remember, it is not proximity to the verb that determines which word acts as the subject.

+- 5. Inverted Subject-Verb Order

+  - In English, the subject usually precedes the verb: `Seth has a good memory`; `his idea was full-proof`.
+  - However, this order is reversed in sentences that are constructed as questions, or that open with phrasing such as `there were` or `it is`, or that say `what` was done before saying `who` did it.
+  - In these situations, writers are more apt to make errors in agreement, either becuase they are focusing only on whatever immediately follows the verb and neglect to look further, or because they get distracted by a noun that precedes the verb.
+    However, the same rules described above apply here as well.

+    - EXAMPLES

+      - Into each project `go` hours(Subject) of hard work.
+      - Included in the total `are` the five spare componentes(Subject).
+      - Among the guests coming tonight `is` my cousin's new fiance (Subject).

+    - If you are ever uncertain about how to deal with an inverted sentence, try mentally turning it around or dropping any distracting elements.

+      - the component `are` included.
+      - my cousin's fiance `is` coming.

+    - EXAMPLES (with Compound Subject - `and`)

+      - `Have` the plates and glasses been put away.
+      - `Do` your brother and his friend need a place to stay tonight.
+      - Walking a purposefully up to the house `were` the trainer and his assistants.
+      - There `are` only five textbooks and one computer available for the entire class.

+    - EXAMPLES (with Compound Subject - `or`)
+      - There `is` no paper or pencil to be found anywhere.
+      - There `is` neither prestige nor profits to be gained.
+      - There `are` no pencila or paper to be found anywhere.
+      - `Are` neither my rights nor my reputation to be considered?
+      - What `are` the main issues at stake here?
+      - Where `are` my shoes?
+      - There `are` still tons of debris to be cleared.